Allied-occupied Germany: Luxembourg zone

 From November 1945, Luxembourg was allocated a zone within the French sector.
 The Luxembourg 2nd Infantry Battalion was garrisoned in Bitburg and the 1st Battalion was sent to Saarburg.
 The final Luxembourg forces in Germany, in Bitburg, left in 1955.

-Soviet Zone
+Soviet zone

-The Soviet occupation zone incorporated Thuringia, Saxony, Saxony-Anhalt, Brandenburg and Mecklenburg-Vorpommern.
-The Soviet Military Administration in Germany was headquartered in Berlin-Karlshorst.
+The Soviet occupation zone incorporated Thuringia, Saxony, Saxony-Anhalt, Brandenburg and Mecklenburg.
+The Soviet Military Administration was headquartered in Berlin-Karlshorst, which also came to house the chief rezidentura of Soviet intelligence in Germany.

-At the end of October 1946, the Soviet Zone had a population of: